 As the above Scripture teaches us, when we disobey Father’s house-rules, we commit sin — which is to transgress the Law [the Torah] (1John 3:4).

-Messiah and His Disciples, and the Prophets of old, all urge us not to sin — to not transgress the Law (1Sam 15:23; Psa 4:4; Rom 6:12; 1Cor 15:34; Eph 4:26; 1John 2:1, 3:4).
+Messiah and His Disciples, and the Prophets of old, all urge us to not sin — to not transgress the Law (1Sam 15:23; Psa 4:4; Rom 6:12; 1Cor 15:34; Eph 4:26; 1John 2:1, 3:4).

 We all fail, stumble, and commit sin at times.
 We also know however, that Yahuwah loves His children, and He wants us to get back up after we stumble and fail.
 Father wants us to confess [acknowledge] our sin to Him, in order to be cleansed by the blood of our Saviour (1John 1:8-9).
 He then expects us to return to obedience, return to keeping His righteous standards — return to walking, by His grace, in obedience to His standards, to the best of our ability.